datacarpentry/r-raster-vector-geospatial/episodes/06-vector-open-shapefile-in-r.md

 ## Import Shapefiles

-We will use the `rgdal` package to work with vector data in `R`.
-Notice that the `sf` package automatically loads when `rgdal` is loaded.
+We will use the `sf` package to work with vector data in `R`.
+Notice that the `rgdal` package automatically loads when `sf` is loaded.
 We will also load the `raster` package so we can explore raster and vector spatial metadata using similar commands.